MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/telemetry-task-scheduler-trace.md

 [!INCLUDE[2021_releasewave2.md](../includes/2021_releasewave2.md)]

 Task scheduler telemetry gathers information about the execution of scheduled tasks.
 The data gives insight into what happens in background sessions that are coming from scheduled tasks.
-It provides information that let's you troubleshoot failures.
+It provides information that lets you troubleshoot failures.
 The data can also help you determine whether tasks would be better scheduled for off hours to limit the load on the service.

-For an overview of task scheduler to understand the flow related to these traces, see [Task Scheduler](../developer/devenv-task-scheduler.md).
+For an overview of task scheduler and to understand the flow related to these traces, see [Task Scheduler](../developer/devenv-task-scheduler.md).

 > [!NOTE]
 > In this article, *main codeunit* refers to the codeunit that's run by the TaskScheduler.CreateTask method.